09 July . 2010

 Getting to Know The Artist: Volume I

 The next installation of the Chatham County Arts Council Satellite Gallery is July 17th and will feature two fabulous artists, Tamera Mulanix and Marcelle Harwell Pachnowski.
 Today we are pleased to share Tamera’s perspective on the arts and what drives her creativity.
-For more information about this event visit our website!

 Q: Tell us a bit about your artwork and where you draw your inspiration.